Directorate-General for Trade

 General for Trade (DG Trade) develops and implements the EU's trade policy in order to help secure prosperity, solidarity and security in Europe and around the globe.
 It covers a wide area from manufactured goods to services, intellectual property and investment.

 As of 1 June 2019 Sabine Weyand is the Director-General.
-The DG Trade reports to the Trade Commissioner.
+The DG Trade reports to the European Commissioner for Trade.

+In 2020 it had 694 employees.

-Under the authority in the von der Leyen Commission of Executive-Vice President Valdis Dombrovskis, the European Commissioner for Trade, DG TRADE coordinates trade relations between the European Union (EU) and the rest of the world.
+Under the authority in the von der Leyen Commission I of Executive-Vice President Valdis Dombrovskis, the European Commissioner for Trade, DG TRADE coordinates trade relations between the European Union (EU) and the rest of the world.